Roger Westman: Personal life

-He lived in Hampstead Garden Suburb with his wife, Jula.
-Together, they had two children.
-He was a member of the Twentieth Century Society, and was instrumental in the preservation of several 20th-century buildings.
-He was a friend of John Summerson until Summerson's death in 1992.
+Westman married Jula, daughter of lawyer and diplomat Rudolf Rabl, in 1965.
+Together they had two children.
+He was a maternal cousin of Evelyn Seymour, 17th Duke of Somerset and a great-great-grandson of soldier and poet Sir Edward Christopher Richard Ulick Branch KCMG CBE.
+Another distant relative was George Spencer-Churchill, 5th Duke of Marlborough.

-Westman died on 29 April 2020 at Hampstead Garden Suburb.
+A member of the Twentieth Century Society, he was instrumental in the preservation of several historically important 20th-century buildings.
+He was a friend of his tutor John Summerson until Summerson's death in 1992.
+Westman died on 29 April 2020.